-A further example of how LHS' existing capacity and reputation for doing this work well comes into play is their ability to strategically recruit partners who also have solid reputations.
+A further example of how LHS' existing capacity and reputation for their expertise in this domain, is their ability to strategically recruit partners who also have solid reputations.
+The partners have also demonstrated a clear commitment to the work of COSIA.
 The partners are able to resolve tensions and potential conflict because the work is clear and their desire to achieve the goals of the work are in place.
-One university faculty member contrasted his experience in COSIA with previous partnership efforts:
+One university faculty member contrasted his experience in COSIA with previous partnership efforts they had been involved in: